Rent safe and private dog parks hosted by locals

 Elevated heart rate

-An increased heart rate is a common symptom of heat-related illness as the body tries to pump blood and circulate it more effectively.
+An increased heart rate is a common symptom of heat-related illness as your dog's body tries to pump blood and circulate it more effectively.

 Seizures or tremors